TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-accesssharednotebook.md

 # Can’t access Notebook shared with me by URL

 To view shared Notebooks you have to have access to the workspace.
-Most users are able to resolve their Notebook access issue by asking the user that sent the link to follow the follwing steps.
+Most users are able to resolve their Notebook access issue by asking the user that sent the link to follow the following steps.

 ## **Recommended Steps**
 1. Make sure the user you sent the link to has access to your workspace
 2. Go to [Access control](data-blade:Microsoft.MachineLearningServices.Access-control-(IAM)) on Azure Machine Learning workspace
 3. Check if the user you send the link to have access to your workspace.
 4. If the user doesn't have access, Click the "+ Add" button
-5. Add the user the approirate level of access.
+5. Add the user the appropriate level of access.

 Note: Reader access is the minimum level of access to view a shared Notebook